 b.
 John mentioned every participant intentionally.

-One proposal of dealing with wide-scope adverbials as in (4a, b) is in terms of truthmaking (Moltmann 2007, 2021).
+One proposal of dealing with wide-scope adverbials as in (41a, b) is in terms of truthmaking (Moltmann 2007, 2021).
 The truthmaking relation obtains between a situation (or event) e and a sentence S (e ╟ S) iff S is true in virtue of S and e is wholly relevant for the truth of S (Fine 2017).
-Standard conditions on the truthmaking of disjunctions existential quantification and conjunction are given in below:
+Standard conditions on the truthmaking of disjunctions, existential quantification, and conjunction are given in below:

-(4) a. e╟ v iff e╟ or e ╟
+(42) a. e╟ S v S’ iff e╟ S or e ╟ S’.

 b. e╟ x S iff for some substitution instance S’ of S with respect to ‘x’, e╟ S’.